 In April of 2010, the City of Longmont was awarded $325,000 from the DOE's Energy Efficiency and Conservation Block Grant program.
 To maximize resources and offer consistent, county-wide energy efficiency programs, Longmont has designated this funding to supplement the EnergySmart program, increasing services already in place for Longmont utility customers.
 LEARN MORE ABOUT LONGMONT SERVICES

 Who are the supporting program consultants?

 Helping homeowners and landlords get EnergySmart

-Populus is a residential energy efficiency consulting firm based in Boulder, Colorado.
-Populus has worked with municipalities throughout the West to design and implement residential sustainability programs and green building codes for both existing and new homes, including the nation's first performance-based energy code for rental housing.
-Populus works with Boulder County to administer the Residential EnergySmart services.
+CLEAResult is a residential energy efficiency consulting firm with a local office (formerly Populus LLC) in Boulder, Colorado.
+CLEAResult has worked with municipalities throughout the United States to design and implement residential sustainability programs and green building codes for both existing and new homes, including the nation's first performance-based energy code for rental housing.
+CLEAResult works with Boulder County to administer the Residential EnergySmart services.

 Cypress is processing commercial EnergySmart rebates.
 Cypress receives rebate applications from EnergySmart Advisors and processes them before sending rebate checks to customers.